Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Is income-based repayment a good idea?

-For borrowers of federal student loans with high monthly payments relative to their income, it can be.
+For borrowers of federal student loans with high monthly payments relative to their income, income-based repayment can be a good idea.
+Borrowers may want to check out the new SAVE Plan, which provides the lowest monthly payments of the income-driven repayment options.

 What is the income limit for income-based student loan repayment?

 There is no limit.
-If your loan payments under the 10-year standard repayment plan are high for your income level, you may qualify.
+If your loan payments under the 10-year standard repayment plan are high for your income level, you may qualify for income-based student loan repayment.

 What are the advantages and disadvantages of income-based student loan repayment?

 The main advantage is lowering your monthly payments, with the promise of eventual loan forgiveness if all the rules are followed.
-A disadvantage is having to follow all the rules for 20 or 25 years.
+A disadvantage is that you have to wait for 10, 20, or 25 years depending on the plan you’re on and how much you owe.

 SoFi Loan Products